MohamedAskar/Flappy-Bird/README.md

 ## Contributions:
-This project was a collage team projects and all team members are listed in the credits section in the end of the game.
+This project was a collage teamwork project and all team members are listed in the credits section in the end of the game.